copenlu/academic-kickstart/content/publication/2024_TACL_Stanczak/index.md

 +++
-title = "Grammatical Gender's Influence on Distributional Semantics: A Causal Perspective" date = 2024-07-10T00:00:00 draft = false
+title = "The Causal Influence of Grammatical Gender on Distributional Semantics" date = 2024-07-10T00:00:00 draft = false